tianyich/DSCI551FinalProject/README.md

 ## Data

-The app uses the DuckDB database at `datasets/wildfires.duckdb`.
 Original data source: https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires?resource=download

 Original data source is of format sqlite, but we converted it to duckdb for the purpose of this project.